zhaw-ssm25/zhaw-ssm25.github.io/faq.md

 # Content Questions

-*Do I need to prepare content-wise for the summer school?*
+*Do I need to pass the assessement exams in order to participate in the summer school?*

-Yes, there will be preparatory material distributed for the Machine Learning part which you are expected to study beforehand.
-Further pre-requisites are listed on the curriculum sub-page.
+Yes, this is a prerequisite.
+If you are a student in its 1st academic year (full time) or second academic year (part time), you might need to book your flight with a decent cancellation policy.
+Students not having passed the assessement exams are not allowed to participate.

+*For which module groups can the 4 ETCS credits be counted?*

+The credits can be booked into the elective modules group (Wahlplicht Module) of semester 5th (full-time studies), or 7 th semester (part-time studies).
+You will receive a particiaption confirmation afther teh summer school, which will bes sent to the study administration.
+They make sure teh 4 ECTS credits will be booked into the correct module group.
+It will be communicated later to which module group exactely teh 4 ETCS can be booked.

 *If I had already topics covered by the summer school curriculum during my previous studies; is it still worthwhile to participate*?

 Yes, it is.
 The curriculum is set-up in way that you will work in teams to tackle a challenge and solve a concrete problem.
-The challenges/problems stem from the institutes and are real research-based challenges to solve.
-You will apply your knowledge and expertise, gained during the summer school and beforehand, to solve these challenges in intercultural and interdisciplinary teams.

 Do you have additional questions to be clarified, which are not covered here?
-Do not hesitate to reach out to Dr. Manuel Dömer at [manuel.doemer@zhaw.ch](manuel.doemer@zhaw.ch).
+Do not hesitate to reach out to Michael Wüthrich at [michael.wüthrich@zhaw.ch](manuel.doemer@zhaw.ch).